ndaadhi18/medical-appointment-scheduling-agent/README.md

 ```
 🤖 AI: Hello!
 Welcome to our medical appointment scheduling system.
 What's your full name?

-👤 Patient: Hi, my name is John Smith
+👤 Patient: Hi, my name is Aarav Sharma

-🤖 AI: Nice to meet you, John Smith!
-Could you please provide your date of birth?
+🤖 AI: Nice to meet you, Aarav Sharma!
+Could you please provide your date of birth (MM/DD/YYYY), phone number, and email address?

-👤 Patient: 03/15/1985
+👤 Patient: My DOB is 05/15/1985, phone is +919876543210, and email is aarav.sharma@example.com

+🤖 AI: Thank you!
+Now, please tell me your preferred doctor and location.
+You can choose from: Dr. Ramesh (Fortis Hospital - Bannerghatta Road), Dr. Manoj (People Tree Hospital - Yeshwanthpur), or Dr. Vivek (Sparsh Hospital - Infantry Road).

+👤 Patient: I'd like to see Dr. Ramesh at Fortis Hospital - Bannerghatta Road.

-🤖 AI: Let me check our records...
-I found you!
-You're a returning patient.
-Your last visit was with Dr. Johnson.
-I can schedule a 30-minute follow-up.
-Would you like to see Dr. Johnson again?
+🤖 AI: Perfect!
+I have all your information.
+Let me look up your records and check appointment availability.
+Welcome back, Aarav Sharma!
+I found your records.
+Your last visit was on 2023-01-10 with Dr. Ramesh.
+I can schedule you for a 30-minute follow-up appointment.
+Would you like to see Dr. Ramesh again at the same location?

-👤 Patient: Yes, that works
+👤 Patient: Yes, please.

+🤖 AI: Please use the following link to book your 30-minute appointment: https://calendly.com/ndaadhi18/returning-patient-follow-up.
+Please let me know once you have successfully booked the appointment.

+👤 Patient: done

 🤖 AI: Great!
-Dr. Johnson has these slots available:
-1. Wednesday, September 4th at 9:00 AM
-2. Wednesday, September 4th at 10:30 AM
-3. Thursday, September 5th at 2:00 PM

-Which would you prefer?
+Your appointment details have been captured.
+Now, let's collect your insurance information.

-[Conversation continues through insurance, confirmation, and reminder setup...]
+[Conversation continues through insurance, confirmation, forms, and reminder setup...]
 ```

 ## 📈 Business Logic